-- 15.1 The increased Member consideration of treasury management matters and the need to ensure officers dealing with treasury management are trained and kept up to date requires a suitable training process for Members and officers.
-This Council has addressed this important issue by: - i.
-Ensuring that officers attend suitable courses and seminars to keep their technical knowledge up to date; - ii.
-Keeping up to date with CIPFA publications on Treasury Management. - iii.
-Regular briefings both by email and face to face with the Council's Treasury advisors; - iv.
-Reports and briefing sessions to Members on major changes to Treasury policies and strategies.
+- 15.1 In order to ensure that Members and Officers are sufficiently trained and qualified to monitor and manage the Council's Treasury Management activity, the following measures are in place: - Ensuring that officers attend suitable courses and seminars to keep their technical knowledge up to date; - Keeping up to date with CIPFA publications on Treasury Management; - Regular briefings both by email and face to face with the Council's Treasury advisors; - Reports and briefing sessions to Members on major changes to Treasury policies and strategies.

-Annual Investment Strategy
+16. Annual Investment Strategy

-The investment policy for the Council is:
+16.1 The investment policy for the Council is: